Pumi1a/Qiita_Twitter/README-en.md

 ## Introduction
 I have built a system that posts articles from Qiita to Twitter in a random manner.
 However, it's not entirely random, it's more like repeating the shuffle feature on a music player.
 This is because the same articles might be posted repeatedly or there might be a bias.
 The system holds a list of articles posted on Qiita, shuffles them, and posts them to Twitter.
 When all articles have been posted, it returns to the beginning, reshuffles, and continues to post.

+Qiita is a Japanese information sharing site.
+Therefore, it might be a good idea to automatically post about personal blogs on Twitter or post articles from Stack Overflow.

 ## Environment
 * Raspberry Pi 4 Model B
   * CentOS Stream 8